meirsof101/hackathonV2/README.md

-# hackathonV2
-A platform that alerts farmers about local market prices and connects them to nearby buyers or markets.
 # AgriConnect

-A platform that alerts farmers about local market prices and connects them to nearby buyers or markets.
+A smart farming market platform that alerts farmers about local market prices and connects them to nearby buyers or markets, empowering small-scale farmers with technology.

 ## Features

 - Real-time price alerts for crops
-- AI-powered price prediction
+- AI-powered price prediction (up to 14 days ahead)
-- Market opportunities and buyer matching
+- Market opportunities and instant buyer matching
-- Community farming network
+- Community farming network for sharing resources
 - Smart logistics and micro-finance integration
-- Works offline and on mobile
+- Works offline and on mobile devices
+- Secure, blockchain-verified transactions
+- Weather-smart pricing insights

 ## Live Demo

-Open [index.html](index.html) in your browser to view the platform demo.
+Open [index.html](index.html) in your browser to view the interactive platform demo.

 ## Getting Started

 1. Clone or download this repository.
-2. Open `index.html` in your web browser.
+2. Open `index.html` in your web browser (no server required).

 ## Technologies Used

 - HTML, CSS (TailwindCSS)
-- JavaScript
+- JavaScript (vanilla)
-- Chart.js
+- Chart.js for data visualization
-- Font Awesome
+- Font Awesome for icons

 ## Contact